Smarttfoxx/Tengu/README.md

 BlackEye by: @thelinuxchoice (https://github.com/thelinuxchoice/blackeye)

 ## Legal disclaimer
 Don't use Tengu against a target without permission.
 It's the end user's responsibility to obey all applicable local, state and federal laws.
-Developers assume no liability and are not responsible for any misuse of this tool.
-Use only for educational purposes.
+The developer assume no liability and is not responsible for any misuse of this tool.